 When a child experiences a “no,” disappointment is inevitable.
 However, teens with ODD become significantly more distressed and angry whenever they don’t get their way.
 They may curse at you, become belligerent, make threats, throw temper tantrums, and lash out verbally and physically.
-Dialectical Behavior Therapy’s Distress Tolerance skills will teach your child quick ways to safely defuse their distress instead of blowing up.
+Dialectical Behavior Therapy’s Distress Tolerance skills can teach your child quick ways to safely defuse their distress instead of blowing up.
 For example, a teen with ODD might get angry if his mother doesn’t let him play his Xbox one night after dinner, curse at his mom, and then go and use the Xbox anyway.
-Distress Tolerance skills will prompt him to do other things, instead (such as dunk his face into a bowl of freezing-cold water, run around the block, do a set of pushups, listen to music, engage in paced breathing.)
+Distress Tolerance skills will prompt him to do other things, instead (such as dunk his face into a bowl of freezing-cold water, run around the block, do a set of pushups, listen to music, or engage in paced breathing.)
 These skills redirect the negative energy that teens with ODD experience into safe expressions of emotion that are ultimately stress-reducing.
 Distress tolerance skills are important for teens with ODD, since such teens have a hard time accepting limits and consequences for their behavior.
 With these skills, they can learn how to tolerate the negative feelings that come along with consequences for their behaviors.

 Interpersonal Effectiveness Skills

 For teens with ODD, and with others close to them, relationships are more stressful than enjoyable.
 That’s where DBT’s interpersonal effectiveness skills come in.
 Think of it as Family & Friends Troubleshooting 101.
 Adolescents learn how to fix their relationships with their parents and those around them.
 They also learn to prevent them from getting broken in the first place.
-These prosocial skills are simple, basic and practical.
+These prosocial skills are simple, basic, and practical.
 They teach teens how to listen attentively when someone is speaking to them, use basic manners, and be gentle in their tone of voice and body language.
 There is even a specific skill—DEARMAN—that teaches teens how to ask for something politely and considerately, without demanding it.
 Adolescents also learn how to appropriately navigate conflicts.
 Since most teens with ODD resort to anger or threats when someone criticizes or disagrees with them, DBT teaches them how to evoke empathy and put themselves in the other person’s shoes instead.

 Emotion Regulation Skills